 More than 50 % of total sales are spent on purchasing!
 So, whatever their size or sector of activity, SMEs need to adopt a global approach to keep track of all their expenditure.

-Of course, the first things that come to mind are direct purchases, i.e. production purchases.
+Of course, the first thing that comes to mind is direct purchasing, i.e. production.
 But we mustn't overlook indirect purchasing and overheads, where there are significant savings to be made.

 In practice, SMEs naturally include production-related items in their purchases, but they "forget" to consider that the software used to prepare pay slips, or the service provider who prepares them, are purchases.